-Process - Three phases.
+Process — Three phases.
 One artifact.
-No rotations.
+One team.

 Every engagement we run has the same shape.
 We listen, we do the work, we hand off a written deliverable.
-The phases are short on purpose , the longest engagement we sell takes six weeks.
+Every engagement is finite, scoped, and bounded.

 Listen first.
 Pitch nothing.

-The first conversation is a thirty-minute call with you and one of us.
-We ask what has been tried, what is currently spending money, what is currently in production, and what your board is going to ask in the next quarter.
+The first conversation is a call with you and one of us.
+We ask what has been tried, what is currently spending money, what is currently in production, and what your board is going to ask next.

 We do not pitch in this call.
-We will tell you, in plain language, whether one of our three engagements is a fit.
-If it is not, we will say so and , when we can , point you to a firm that is a better match.
+We will tell you, in plain language, whether one of our engagements is a fit.
+If it is not, we will say so and — when we can — point you to a firm that is a better match.

 Do the work.
 In writing.

-The engagement runs in fixed scope, against a written plan, against a fixed fee.
+The engagement runs in fixed scope, against a written plan.
 We are the people doing the work.
-There are no associates, no rotations, no junior analysts asking your team to fill out a survey.

-We work in week-long blocks.
-At the end of each week, you get a short written update , what we did, what we found, what is next.
+The engagement runs against a written plan.
+At each milestone, you get a short written update — what we did, what we found, what is next.
 If the scope needs to change, we tell you in writing and you decide before any billable time is spent.

 Hand off something usable.